hnovak94/Pi_intheSky/README.md

 The sphere will be launched into the air.
 When it reaches the apex of its flight, doors on the bottom will open via servos, and glitter will come out.
 A camera will take the picture as the glitter is released.

+### Problems

+How will the doors close back up again?

+How will the two halves of the sphere be attached?

 ### Code

 [Readme](https://github.com/hnovak94/Pi_intheSky/blob/main/code/README.md)